about us

 The trail

 The trail is well maintained with beautiful footing.
 You will experience vistas from the ridge of surrounding mountains and of Bear Creek and Cache Creek.
 It is challenging and the weather can be hot.
 There are creek crossings periodically along the trail depending on the amount of spring rain.
-We have had a wet spring, so feel free to water or cool your horse in the abundant ponds.
-Ride Management, i.e. Chuck Stalley and his hard-working trail crew including Greg King and Tony Benedetti, haul water into the middle of the ranch to fill the troughs at key intersections and along the trail, but it is critical that you are only using the water for drinking and do not splash or drench your horses.
+Feel free to water or cool your horse in the abundant ponds.
+Ride Management hauls water into the middle of the ranch to fill the troughs at key intersections and along the trail, so it is critical that you are only using the water for drinking and do not splash or drench your horses.

 There are three out vet checks on the 50 mile ride–the first is at the Confluence (crews are not allowed here), light snacks for the 50 milers a one hour hold at High Bridge, and the last check is out at Judge Davis.

-The 25 mile ride / R&T Long Course has one out vet check at Judge Davis.
+The 25 mile ride has one out vet check at Judge Davis.
 Light snacks and drinks are provided for riders.
 Hay, carrots, and mash are provided for horses.
-Pulse & Go, there is no hold time for Ride & Tie; one team member needs to be present to pulse the horse and show for the veterinary exam.

 Maps